Hannalysis/100DaysOfCode/README.md

 Our team were then tasked to investigate nested CSS, and the differences between native nested CSS and SASS - for our presentation tomorrow morning.

-After the prep work, I focused on more of my scrimba course, utilising more useEffect methods, and revisiting our hackathon project from Friday to revise on basic React.
+After the prep work, I focused on more of my scrimba course, utilising more useEffect methods.
+I wrapped up the evening by forking our hackathon on Friday for my React practice, to implement the react-flip-card library onto the Flashcard component, and then refactor that code.

 ------------